chromium/chromium/docs/transcripts/wuwt-e01-pointers.md

 02:23 SHARON: Today, we'll be mostly looking at the Use-After-Free kind of bugs.
 We definitely see a lot of those.
-And if you want to see an example of one being used, Dana has previously done a talk called, "Life of a Vulnerability."
+And if you want to see an example of one being used, Dana has previously done a talk called, "[Life of a Vulnerability]."
 It'll be linked below.
 You can check that out.
 So that being said, should we ever be using just a regular raw pointer in C++ in Chrome?

 02:41 DANA: First of all, let's call them native pointers.
 You will see them